Skip to Main Content

 Snow Melt

 After a heavy snowfall (this will vary depending on your region), the snow that accumulates next to your home’s foundation can cause flooding.
-This also causes the soils around your home’s foundation to expand, filling the gap where the soils were once compressed.
+This also causes the soil around your home’s foundation to expand, filling the gap where the soils were once compressed.
 The water will choose a path of least resistance, applying hydrostatic pressure to your home’s basement walls.
-Stair-step, horizontal and vertical cracks may begin to appear along with your basement wall.
+Stair-step, horizontal, and vertical cracks may begin to appear along with your basement wall.

 Frost